tobeno/sol/README.md

 So only load extensions which you fully trust.
 Treat them as you would NPM packages.

 Every extension must contain a root **setup file** (e.g. _extensions/some-extension/setup.ts_), which is called when the extension is loaded.
-In addition it also contains a **globals file** (_extensions/some-extension/globals.ts_) that includes globals added by this extension.

-To avoid integration / reload issues you should **not** add globals directly.

 The **directory name** of the extension is also used as **extension name**.
 It must be unique in the lookup chain, but you can reuse the same name in different workspaces.